 Climate for Change

-The Eugene Water & Electric Board will be awarding a grant of up to $100,000 to a local renewable energy and education project, as chosen by EWEB customers who are signed up for the Greenpower program.
-The winner (the finalists are chosen from organizations that are either tax-exempt 501(c)(3) organizations or academic institutions) will be announced on the main stage at approximately 3:00 p.m.
+The Eugene Water & Electric Board will be awarding two grants up to $50,000 each to two local nonprofit organizations for their renewable energy and education projects, as chosen by EWEB customers who are signed up for the Greenpower program.
+The winners (the finalists are chosen from organizations that are either tax-exempt 501(c)(3) organizations or academic institutions) will be announced on the main stage at approximately 3:00 p.m.

 11:30 a.m. — 1:00 p.m.